 Process-based Restoration

-Project SHARE's habitat restoration program is based on a process based, focus area approach where priority focus areas are identified with the assistance of state and federal fisheries biologists.
+Project SHARE's habitat restoration program is centered on a process-based, focus area approach where priority focus areas are identified with the assistance of state and federal fisheries biologists.
 You can find out more about our approach here.

 Awards